 Another interesting feature of Bangkok hotels that makes them unique is their infinity pool.
 Pools around the world are very different, most of them are ordinary rooftop pools with breathtaking views of the city, but Bangkok offers something special – an infinity pool in the middle of the city.

-Remember that most tourist attraction of Bangkok are no more than 10 minutes from a BTS station, so they are easily accessible.
+Remember that most tourist attractions in Bangkok are no more than 10 minutes from a BTS station, so they are easily accessible.

 Bangkok is a Great Place!